huss-osman/linux-fundamentals/bash-scripting/fundamentals/05-running-scripts.md

 ---

 ## Reflection
-Learning PATH-based execution made scripts feel like real system tools.
+Learning **PATH-based execution** made scripts feel like real system tools.
+Instead of running them only from their directory, placing them in the `PATH` showed how commands become globally accessible and behave like built-in utilities.
+It reinforced how environment configuration affects usability and workflow efficiency.